British Rail Class 20: Overview

 The shift of light mixed freight to the road network left British Rail with an oversupply of small locomotives.
-The Class 20s, however, could work in multiple and so handle heavier traffic.
+The Class 20s, however, could work in multiple and so could handle heavier traffic.
 Most spent the majority of their working lives coupled nose to nose in pairs to provide a more useful 2000 hp unit and to solve the visibility problems.

-Most have now been withdrawn but a few remain with GBRf and other minor and industrial operators.
+As of 2024, most have now been withdrawn, but a small number remain in consistent mainline service with Balfour Beatty in addition to other charter operators including LSL TOC.
+Industrial use of the Class 20 continues at Hope Cement Works with locomotives supplied by Swietelsky (formerly Harry Needle Railroad Company).
 Several that are usually operated singly have been fitted with nose-mounted video cameras as a way of solving the visibility problems.

-The Série 1400 locomotives of Portuguese Railways (CP) are based on the BR Class 20s.
+The Série 1400 locomotives of Portuguese Railways (CP) and the G class locomotives of Midland Railway of Western Australia are based on the BR Class 20s, with the latter units featuring a different cab, based on the Jamaican Railways Class 81.